manateeit/mit-psa/docs/AI_coding_standards.md

 Run migrations with the migration environment (env) flag.

+Every query should filter on the tenant column (including joins) to ensure compatibility with citusdb.

 ## Tenants
 We use row level security and store the tenant in the `tenants` table.
 Most tables require the tenant to be specified in the `tenant` column when inserting.